-Smith was a senator from Ohio and was a Republican.
+Smith was a senator from Ohio as a Republican.
 He served from 1803 to 1809.

 Alleged misconduct & resolution